 Department for the Preservation of Prehistories HQ

-Founded in 2050 on the site of an ancient hill--the Aterian mound--containing with it a complex of caves and some of the earliest traces of Upper Paleolithic gathering, the Department for the Preservation of Prehistories emerged from a need to preserve articles of prehistoric culture, while merging with the gradually all-encompassing urban condition around it.
+Founded in 2050 on the site of an ancient hill--the Aterian mound--containing with it a complex of caves and some of the earliest traces of Upper Paleolithic gathering, the Department for the Preservation of Prehistories emerged from a need to preserve articles of prehistoric culture, while merging with the urban condition around it.

 This lighthouse project is both an effort to protect the memory of the 32 lost souls of the Costa Concordia disaster, while reaffirming the most fundamental role of the lighthouse as vital safeguard against the unpredictable forces of nature.
 In this sense, this project must reckon with the concept of impermanence; both the fleeting nature of memory itself and the unpredictability of nature.

 The project starts with the discovery of a small existing ruin on the peninsula as a way of connecting with the forgotten histories of the site itself.
 This existing structure is connected to the water, following a desire to cast the lighthouse on the threshold between land and sea; closest to the site of the Costa Concordia wreck.